allenabishekGithub/inter-domain-automatedNetworking/paper-1-federated-evidence/design.md

 ```

 `segment_counters` is what makes cross-owner attribution (§10.1) and joint
-detection (§8.3) possible, and it is present only in conditions that disclose
+detection ([plan, experiment E3b](plan.md#5-experiments)) possible, and it is
+present only in conditions that disclose live state.
-live state. **This field is the difference between "the service degraded" and
+**This field is the difference between "the service degraded" and
 "the service degraded here."**

 ### 6.4 Rules